Illuminati (comics): World War Hulk

-During Civil War, Reed is contacted by Amadeus Cho, who informs him that Hulk did not land on the intended planet.
-When the Hulk ultimately returns to Earth, he seeks revenge on the Illuminati as Namor had warned.
-He became King of the planet he landed on, before the ship self-destructs and destroyed millions of the inhabitants, along with the Hulk's wife and unborn child.
-His first act is to attack and defeat Black Bolt at the Inhuman settlement on the moon.
-Hulk arrives on Earth and sends a transmission to hand over Doctor Strange, Iron Man, and Mister Fantastic to him while giving the citizens of New York City time to evacuate.
+Reed is contacted by Amadeus Cho, who informs him that Hulk did not land on the intended planet.
+The Hulk returns to Earth, seeking revenge on the Illuminati following the destruction of Sakaar and the death of his wife Caiera.
+Hulk sends a transmission to hand over Doctor Strange, Iron Man, and Mister Fantastic to him while giving the citizens of New York City time to evacuate.
 After providing New York with a twenty-four-hour time limit to hand the other three Illuminati over to him, the Hulk approaches Professor X at the X-Mansion to determine whether he would have supported the Illuminati plan had he been present.
 After scanning Hulk's mind, Professor X confirms that he would have agreed with the plan, but only until a method could be found to prevent the Hulk endangering others.
-He battles the X-Men.
 After learning of the mutant population's recent severe losses as a result of "M-Day" from Mercury, the Hulk decides that the X-Men have suffered enough and departs.
 Having then taken over Manhattan Island, the Hulk is attacked by Iron Man in a new 'Hulkbuster' armor, only for him to be defeated and Stark Tower to be destroyed.
-Despite the aid of the other members of the Fantastic Four, including temporary members the Black Panther and Storm, the same fate befalls Mister Fantastic.
+Despite the aid of the other members of the Fantastic Four, including temporary members Black Panther and Storm, the same fate befalls Mister Fantastic.
 Doctor Strange tries to enter the Hulk's mind, but Hulk tricks Strange into presenting himself in a physical form that he attacks upon appearance.
-Strange later invokes and is possessed by the demon spirit of Zom, hoping that he could stop the Hulk before it was too late.
+Strange later invokes and is possessed by Zom, hoping that he could stop the Hulk before it was too late.
 However, he loses control of his newfound power, and he almost caused some civilians to die during his battle with the Hulk.
 Although the Hulk saves them, this action makes Strange lose his confidence in his powers and makes him vulnerable for the Hulk to defeat him.